-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-sustainable

-investments with

-an environmental

-objective that do

-account the criteria
+Transitional

+activities are

+activities for which

+low-carbon

-not take into
+alternatives are not

-sustainable
+yet available and

+among others have

+greenhouse gas

+emission levels

+corresponding to

+the best

+performance.

+investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.